VictoriaMetrics/VictoriaMetrics/README.md

 across Prometheus instances, so time series may be filtered and grouped by this label.

+It is recommended upgrading Prometheus to [v2.10.0](https://github.com/prometheus/prometheus/releases) or newer, since the previous versions may have issues with `remote_write`.

 ### Grafana setup

 Create [Prometheus datasource](http://docs.grafana.org/features/datasources/prometheus/) in Grafana with the following Url: